Trading Isn’t Hard. Unstructured Trading Is the Problem

 If you don’t control yourself, unstructured trading takes control of you.
 The market will control you, and it will not be kind.

-There is no shortcut.
-There is no saviour.
 Either you build a structure, or the market removes you permanently.